thatoddmailbox/kvm-fw/README.md

 ## Setup
 Download [SDCC](http://sdcc.sourceforge.net/index.php#Download) (tested with version 4.0) and [stm8flash](https://github.com/vdudouyt/stm8flash).
 Ensure that both commands are in your PATH and working, meaning the `sdcc` and `stm8flash` commands both do something.

-You may want to use [my fork of stm8flash](https://github.com/thatoddmailbox/stm8flash).
+You may want to use [my fork of stm8flash](https://github.com/thatoddmailbox/stm8flash), which allows selecting an ST-LINK adapter based on its port number.

 You will also need an ST-LINK adapter supported by `stm8flash`. (either the official one or a clone will do) To test that the adapter and its connection works, you can try to read data from the STM8S003F3, like so: `stm8flash -c stlinkv2 -p stm8s003f3 -s flash -r test.bin`.
 If you are not using an `stlinkv2` adapter, then you will probably need to edit the upload scripts to change the adapter type passed to `stm8flash`.